-In addition to signing up for your complimentary credit monitoring and identity protection services, the enclosed Reference Guide includes additional information on general steps you can take to monitor and protect your personal information.
-We encourage you to carefully review credit reports and statements sent from financial institutions to ensure that all of your account activity is valid.
+In addition to signing up for your complimentary credit monitoring and identity restoration services, the enclosed Reference Guide includes additional information on general steps you can take to monitor and protect your personal information.
+We encourage you to carefully review credit reports and statements sent from healthcare providers and financial institutions as well as your insurance company to ensure that all of your account activity is valid.
 Any questionable charges should be promptly reported to the company with which you maintain the account.

-For more information:
+For more information

-If you have any questions about this matter or would like additional information, please refer to the enclosed Reference Guide or call toll-free 1-800-442-0277.
+If you have any questions about this matter or would like additional information, please refer to the enclosed Reference Guide, visit https://response.idx.us/rmchcs, or call toll-free (833) 664-2006.
 This call center is open from 9 am - 9 pm Eastern Time, Monday through Friday, except holidays.

-The security and integrity of our systems and network is a top priority for Duke Realty.
 We regret that this incident occurred and apologize for any inconvenience this incident may have caused you.